paditya9/capstoneProject_BudgetTracker/README.md

 * User can log, edit and delete, or view expenses in the application to track their spending real time.
 * User can categorize their spendings to get a better understanding of their expenses.
-* User can set monthly budget to each expense cateogry.
+* User can optinally describe the expense
-* User can also set due date to their credit card bills (if exists).

 **Optional Nice-to-have Stories**

 * User can receive notifications when they exceed their budget for a specific category.
-* User can link thier bank account to automatically sync their expenses.
-* User can unable "share" feature to share their budgetting to family members or financial advisors.
+* User can "share" feature to share their budgetting to family members or financial advisors.
-* Users can receive personalized financial tips and recommendations based on their spending habits.

 ### 2. Screen Archetypes